praw-dev/praw/README.md

 > Why don't you have feature X coded yet?

-I had a bit of a hard time decyphering the Reddit API.
+I had a bit of a hard time deciphering the Reddit API.
 I will hopefully put more time into it soon.
 It'd be rather helpful to receive feedback on what feature you're looking for, so that we can prioritize.
 Please let us know what you're looking for!

 > When I try to look at stories/comments I get a weird UnicodeEncodeError.
 What gives?